kids in wheelchairs dressed up for halloween

 People all over the country love Halloween for different reasons.
-Some people love the opportunity to scare or prank their family or young trick-or-treaters.
-Others love having fun-size candy in candy dishes all over the office for an afternoon pick-me-up.
-For children with disabilities, Halloween is the chance to become whatever they want to be.
-And for children who use wheelchairs, the wheelchair can be used to enhance the costume by providing a “background,” a platform to help with costume props, or as a fancy vehicle to zoom from one door to the next.
+Some people love the opportunity to scare their family or young trick-or-treaters.
+Others love having fun-size candy bars and watching scary movies.
+For children with disabilities, Halloween is the chance to become whatever they want to be and load up on lots of sweet treats.
+However, for many children with disabilities, accessible trick-or-treat experiences or an adaptive Halloween costume may be hard to come by.
+Luckily, we’ve compiled a few tips to help make Halloween accessible for all.

 DIY Wheelchair Halloween Costumes